kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/INotifyPropertyChanged-Type-Provider.md

         propertyName, fun(this : 'T) -> get_Item.Invoke(this, [| propertyName |]) |> unbox<'a>
     ...
 ```
 Now it works identically to application from [[Validation]] chapter.
 Is that all?
 Not really.
-This solution still has numerous problems:
+This solution still has serious issues:
-  1. Those changes we made to binding and validation modules feels like hacks.
+  1. The changes we made to binding and validation modules feel like hacks.
 They violate "Separation of concerns" principle.
-I was very keen to keep the framework design independent to model implementation (to remind: the only requirement for model is to implement INotifyPropertyChanged).
+I was very keen to keep the framework design independent of model implementation (reminder: the only requirement for model is to implement INotifyPropertyChanged).
 Fact that we have different (type provider based) implementation should not force changes in binding or validation.
-  2. The solution can either hard to port to WinRT (which is again one of the drivers for my work on INPC type provider).
-Thought it still seems to be [possible] (http://jaylee.org/post/2012/03/07/Xaml-integration-with-WinRT-and-the-IXamlMetadataProvider-interface.aspx) but seems like "generated types" [enable easier solution] (http://jaylee.org/post/2012/11/26/DataBinding-performance-in-WinRT-and-the-Bindable-attribute.aspx).
+  2. It may be hard to port the solution to WinRT (which is again one of the drivers for my work on INPC type provider).
+Although it seems to be [possible] (http://jaylee.org/post/2012/03/07/Xaml-integration-with-WinRT-and-the-IXamlMetadataProvider-interface.aspx) but "generated types" [enable easier solution] (http://jaylee.org/post/2012/11/26/DataBinding-performance-in-WinRT-and-the-Bindable-attribute.aspx).
-  3. Going forward I certainly plan to implement same [[Derived Properties]] feature as one for dynamic proxy based models.
-I don't see how it can be implemented for "erased types".
+  3. Going forward I certainly plan to implement same [[Derived Properties]] feature as the one for dynamic proxy based models.
+I don't see how it can be done with "erased types".
   4. Once user refers to model prototypes assembly binary it's locked.
-Visual Studio has be re-opened in case prototypes assembly needs be recompiled which is certainly sub-optimal experience.
+Visual Studio has be re-opened in case prototypes assembly needs be recompiled which is certainly a sub-optimal experience.

 \#4 is really nasty problem.
 I spent quite some looking for solution (like custom remote domain + shadowing) but hit the wall.